EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Certain users of certain safe havens may also have access to TRE-level compute resources, for example, the Superdome Flex high-performance computing cluster.

 This page introduces how Open OnDemand runs tasks, and information you need to know about when running tasks.
-The page, [Run containers](containers.md), focuses on aspects of running containers within this environment.
+[Run containers](containers.md) focuses on aspects of running containers within this job execution environment.

 ---